isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 <div id="transportQ2"></div>

-#### 1. [For Travellers with Category (I), (II), (III) travel history] I am on self-isolation or serving Stay Home Notice at my own accommodation.
+#### 1. [For Travellers with Category (I), (II) or  (III) travel history] I am on self-isolation or serving Stay Home Notice at my own accommodation.
 What are the commuting/transport-related rules I should take note of in Singapore?

 All travellers with a 14-day travel history (excluding transit) to only Categories (I), (II), and (III) countries/regions, will be able to serve SHN at self-sourced accommodation and commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.